ersel/html-lists/README.md

 start index.html
 ```

-You should now see a page in the browser with a heading and the start of a form.
+You should now see a page in the browser with a heading and the beginning of a form.

 ## Built With